cniackz/django/README.md

   * `http://127.0.0.1:8000/polls/2/results/`

 # Authentication credentials were not provided.
-If you see this message on http://127.0.0.1:8000/questions/ \n You need to login, if you open up the browser you'll see a 'Login' \n link in the top right of the page.
-If you log in as admin/Yuyu@123, \n you'll be able to to see the data.
+If you see this message on http://127.0.0.1:8000/questions/ \
+You need to login, if you open up the browser you'll see a 'Login' \
+link in the top right of the page.
+If you log in as admin/Yuyu@123, \
+you'll be able to to see the data.